Rajesh804/cloud-wordpress-blog-automation/README.md

 -a represents the type of the ec2 instance

 After this, you should be having a working environment of your wordpress blog.

+## Continuous Integration & Delivery
+This is the process where we can automate the building of our own docker containers using *Jenkins* using "Dockerfile" and push them to our private *Docker Registry*.
+And then we can set the required versions of containers in the ansible playbook and that will eventually deploy the required version of the code.